heurezjusz/Athenet/demo/run_derest_readme.txt

 $ python demo/run_derest.py -h

+Automatically saves results and plots in ./results directory.

 If any other program like Dropbox observes files in Athenet/tmp, turn it off for correct behavior of run_derest. run_derest should be able to delete files in this directory.